Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 ~~~

 ### Embed Request
-An embed request simply contains a transform option called `metadata` that contains a map of metadata names to
+An embed request simply contains a transform option called `metadata` that contains a map of property names to
 values, resulting in transform options like the following:
 ~~~
 {"metadata":